 Section #2: Quality Control System

-Next, we focus on the supplier’s quality control system.
+In the next phase, we focus on the supplier’s quality control system.

 Section #3: Incoming Materials Inspections